marklysze/AutoGenPromptTesting/README.md

 You are in a role play game.
 The following roles are available:\n{self._participant_roles(agents)}.\n\nRead the following conversation.\nThen select the next role from {[agent.name for agent in agents]} to play.
 Only return the role.
 ```

-For my testing on the debating workflow I'm continuously tailoring it and an example of what it looks like for Mixtral 8x7B is:
+For my testing on the debating workflow, I'm continuously tailoring the prompt and an example of what it looks like for Mixtral 8x7B is:
 ```
 Read the above conversation and select the next role, the list of roles is ['Debate_Moderator_Agent', 'Affirmative_Constructive_Debater', 'Negative_Constructive_Debater', 'Affirmative_Rebuttal_Debater', 'Negative_Rebuttal_Debater', 'Debate_Judge'].
 What is the next role to speak, answer concisely please?
 ```